 “When they observe your chaste conduct accompanied by fear.”

-Verses 2-6 shows the wife the kind of behavior that wins her husband.
+Verses 2-6 show the wife the kind of behavior that wins her husband.

 When they observe your chaste conduct